Another community group is starting and this one is

 The new local group is being established under the auspices of Ashtead Residents' Association, will be represented on its Standing Committee, and liaise with MVDC Tree (Planning) Officers.

 We are currently a "gang of four" namely Roy Guy (Chair), Keith Lelliott, Steve Kirton, and Chrissy Kerton (Secretary), but hope to expand, with your participation.
 Margaret Boston has joined as a Friend.
-Cllrs Hawksworth and Wiltshire will be able to provide scientific factual information to the group but are unable to express opinions on the merits or otherwise of any planning application concerning trees as Council rules prohibit this.
+The ecological expertise of Cllrs Hawksworth and Wiltshire will be available to the group.

 Further information on the national scheme can be found at www.treecouncil.org.uk and www.surreytreewardens.org.uk